bleaktwig/yuadrem-wiki/docs/world/westlands.md

 #### Dratl'fal Savanna
 Long before The Penance, the Dratl'fal savanna was the first region to be struck by the nix<!-- TODO.
 Link. -->.
-Its name literally translates to "Bloodgrass" in Jantherlin<!-- TODO.
+Its name literally translates to "bloodgrass" in Jantherlin<!-- TODO.
 Link. -->, as its flora grows with the characteristic red of the nix.
 The name also carries a more literal interpretation, as the Hundred Year War<!-- NOTE.
 Link? --> was fought on this land.

 The south-eastern part of the region is also famous for the bafarmat, a purple moss that grows on its shores.